JCPedroza/algorithms-and-data-structures-ts/README.md

 Algorithms and data structures implemented in TypeScript.
 Here you'll find:

 - Implementations of algorithms and data structures
-- Solutions for problems, prompts, challenges, and some popular interview questions
+- Solutions for problems, prompts, challenges, and popular interview questions

 ## Installation